 While the party ruling Africa’s biggest oil producer has seen a number of key politicians shifting allegiance in the past week, Tambuwal probably dealt Buhari the biggest blow, being the first governor from his northern electoral base to leave.

 “The party has brazenly turned itself into a sanctuary for the corrupt and a machine for rigging and for the rape of democracy,” Tambuwal said in a statement.

 President Buhari, 75, is seeking a second term after becoming the first opposition candidate since the end of military rule in 1999 to win power at the ballot box.
-The APC, formed after several opposition parties merged, managed to unseat the PDP, in power for 16 years.
+The APC, formed after several opposition parties merged, managed to unseat the PDP, in power since 1999.
 But the ruling party has since struggled to unite its various personalities and bitter internal rivalries have taken a toll.

-Tambuwal’s realignment came less than 24 hours after Senate President Bukola Saraki and APC spokesman Bolaji Abdullahi, said they were both returning to the PDP.
-Two other governors and more than 50 federal lawmakers have also defected, with a majority going to the PDP.
+Tambuwal’s realignment came less than 24 hours after Senate President Bukola Saraki and APC spokesman Bolaji Abdullahi said they were both returning to the PDP.
+The governors from Benue and Kwara states and more than 50 federal lawmakers have also defected, with a majority going to the PDP.